-Here’s an example from the visual search company Syte that has build a robust platform for ecommerce companies.
+Here’s an example from the visual search company Syte which has built a robust platform for eCommerce companies.
 In this image, when the user searches for pants they see images of the whole outfit and other related items that go really well with that pair of pants.

 Can you see how much more engaging and useful visual search is for a user?

 Some of the top brands are using visual search to dramatically increase their conversions.
 Boohoo, a popular UK clothing site, saw a 125% increase in page visits and an 85% higher conversion rate when they started using visual search (GritDaily).
 Forever21 increased their average order value by 20% (RetailTouchpoints).